smartaquametering/smartPhotometer/README.md

 - by using **RGB, UV and IR LEDs for the parallel measurement of absorption and nephelometric turbidity** at different wavelengths.
 - by the integration of various **digital light sensors orchestrated by simple microcontrollers**.
 - by distributing different analysis methods **on multiple meshed photometers**.
-- by strict **segregation of data acquisition, transmission, analytics and their visualisation** on different layers and devices.
+- by the strict **segregation of data acquisition, transmission, analytics and their visualisation** on different layers and devices.

 ## Being Smart - The difference